The counterjet dominates the production of PeV photons from Cyg X-3: The physical processes

-Up to $\approx$0.5 GeV, individual pions carry away a fraction of $\approx$20\% of the initial proton energy, which fraction decreases to $\approx$10\% at high energies.
+Up to $\approx$0.5 GeV, individual pions carry away about $\approx$20\% of the initial proton energy, and this fraction decreases to $\approx$10\% at high energies.
 A neutral pion decay, $\pi^0\rightarrow \gamma +\gamma$, produces two photons, each carrying away on average $\approx$10--5\% of the proton energy.